I am on swap-bot to find pen pals. Here is a little about me:

+I love musical instruments and instrumental music from all over the world.
 For visual arts, I like watercolor painting and Chinese brush painting.
 I'm interested in making soap, handmade paper, artistic bookbinding and making/restoring ukulele.
-I love working with plants - growing them and pressing them for artwork and study.
-I make jewelry using seeds, nuts and flowers from Hawaiian plants and trees.
+I make jewelry and lei using seeds, nuts and flowers from Hawaiian plants and trees.

 I welcome pen pals who want to share friendship.
+I currently have tons of mainstream writing stationery, so no need to send more to me, unless you have written a pen pal letter to me on it.
 I love to travel and explore new places.
 I am always looking for interesting places to visit next.
 I would love to read about your own travel experiences rather than from a travel book.
 I am more interested in traveling and forming friendships than accumulating stuff.
 I would like to find some like-minded people.

 I love to cook.
 I experiment with adapting recipes for use with local Hawaiian ingredients.
 I grow many kinds of tropical fruit and like to use them in recipes.
 I cook mostly vegetables, fruit and whole grains.
 I don't cook with dairy, eggs or meat.
 I have too many vegetarian cookbooks, so no need to send more to me.